saucelabs/real-device-api/SAUCE_LABS_HOSTED_APPIUM.md

 5. Tear down the session and release the device.
 6. Repeat for every test in your suite.

-This cycle means most of your pipeline's time is spent on repetitive setup and teardown, not on executing tests.
+This cycle means a lot of your pipeline's time is spent on repetitive setup and teardown, not on executing tests.

 **The OpenAPI Session Model (Suite-per-Session):**